Apurv428/CoinFlix/README.md

 ## Progress

 - [x] Design Website UI.
-- [x] Setup API services to display data related to stock and cryptocurrency prices
+- [x] Setup API services to display data related to stock and cryptocurrency prices.
-- [x] Fetch news from In-shorts news API
+- [x] Fetch news from inshorts news API.
-- [x] Implemented Vanta.js
+- [x] Implemented Vanta.js.
-- [x] mplemented Firebase to store the data received from the form.
+- [x] Impented Firebase to store the data received from the form.

 <!-- List down all the tasks/features for your project and cross out the ones which are completed. -->
 📦CoinFlix